scottmunday84/PHPTables/README.md

 );
 ```

-Mapping render/attribute callbacks cascade downward, so effectively you can map one selection, and map on top of it, and return the combination of their results.
-As well, cell attributes override column attributes.
+Mapping render/attribute callbacks cascade downward, so effectively you can map one selection, map over it, and return the combination of their results.
+As well cell attributes override any of the same column attributes applied.
 When in doubt use MatrixTable::TYPE_CELL.

 ## Selecting Columns, Rows, and Cells